 “First, we have to do something about those windows,” the decorator announced.
 I was surprised that she listed this task first – until I saw the house.

-We construct walls over which no one can climb because the cost of friendship is too high.
-We fill the windows of our soul with emotional excuses in order to avoid dealing with pain.
+But we sometimes construct walls over which no one can climb because the cost of friendship is too high.
+So, we fill the windows of our souls with emotional excuses to avoid dealing with pain.
 The result is darkness, loneliness, and missed opportunities for restoration.

 Until we are willing to risk being transparent, we can neither understand nor effectively deal with depression during the holidays or any other time of the year.

-We can choose to make this Christmas different.
+The good news is that we can choose to make this Christmas different.
 Choose to give God praise.
 Choose to focus on the victories and joys you have experienced during the year, and then find ways to share that victory and joy with others.

 Father, I want this holiday season to be filled with light instead of darkness.
 Please help me discard my emotional masks and be real before You as well as my family and friends.
 Father, help me make this holiday season an offering of praise to You.

-In Jesus’ Name,
+In Jesus’ Name, Amen.